kyamagu/mexopencv/README.markdown

 library path in `LD_PRELOAD` environmental variable.
 On Mac OS X, this variable is named `DYLD_INSERT_LIBRARIES`.

-Documentation can be generated with doxygen (if installed)
+Developer documentation can be generated with doxygen (if installed)

     $ make doc